reasonmii/leetcode/M_interviewQuery.md

 Why would the same machine learning algorithm generate different success rates using the same dataset? </br>
 Note: When they ask us an ambiguous question, we need to gather context and restate it in a way that’s clear for us to answer. </br>

+- Random Initialization
+  - Many machine learning algorithms, especially those involving neural networks, use random initialization of weights and biases.
+  - This randomness can lead to different outcomes each time the model is trained.
+- Stochastic Nature of the Algorithm
+  - Algorithms like stochastic gradient descent (SGD) introduce randomness through their iterative process, as they sample batches of data randomly in each epoch.
+  - This can lead to different models and, consequently, different success rates.
+- Data Splitting
+  - If the dataset is split into training and testing sets randomly each time, different splits can result in different training and testing datasets.
+  - This can cause variations in model performance due to the different compositions of these datasets.
+- Cross-Validation
+  - When using cross-validation, the data is split into different subsets multiple times.
+  - Each split can lead to slightly different model training processes and, therefore, different success rates.
+- Hyperparameter Tuning
+  - If the hyperparameters of the algorithm are not fixed and are being tuned through methods like grid search or random search,
+  - different hyperparameter values can lead to different model performances.
+= Hardware and Computational Differences
+  - Variations in the hardware or computational environment can lead to slight differences in numerical computations, which can affect the outcome.
+  - ex) GPU vs. CPU, different versions of libraries, etc.
+- Overfitting and Underfitting
+  - If the model is overfitting or underfitting, small changes in the data or initialization can lead to significant changes in performance.
+  - Overfitting to noise in the training data can especially cause high variance in the success rates.
+- Data Preprocessing
+  - Differences in how data is preprocessed can lead to different results.
+  - Even small changes in preprocessing can impact the performance of the model.
+  - ex) scaling, normalization, handling missing values

 # Statistics

 ## Same Side Probability